Salesforce Certified Technical Architect Guide

 Salesforce recently published 9 free ebooks to help you go through The Salesforce Architect Journey.

 If you still have questions about this new journey, I have listed some notes from the Question & Answer session of the workshop below.
-The answers were giving by CTAs from Salesforce, who were system/solution architects before switching to Salesforce and received their certification while working at Salesforce.
+The answers were given by Salesforce Certified Technical Architects from Salesforce, who were system/solution architects before switching to Salesforce and received their certification while working at Salesforce.

-Q: How much time should I expect to completed the CTA journey?
+Q: How much time should I expect to completed the Salesforce Certified Technical Architect journey?